Six Australian hops that make IPAs truly stand out

 And why not join the HPA Team for the 2021 Australian Hop Harvest, currently in progress.
 HPA is inviting brewers around the world to join their virtual events.
 Get to know the HPA team, tour the farms, get technical advice, and join the beer banter in real-time.
 Sign up for live events or watch the videos to get caught up on what’s going on Down Under.

-In the meantime, here are a few highlights and edited excerpts from their extensive conversation.
+In the meantime, here are a few highlights and edited excerpts from the extensive conversation between Owen Johnston, Head of Sales and Marketing at HPA, and Roy Johnson, National Sales Manager for John I. Haas.

 Roy Johnson: “Owen, could you give folks a little background on HPA?”